MicrosoftDocs/azure-devops-docs/docs/boards/queries/triage-work-items.md

 ![Triage query results ](_img/triage-queries/scrum-active-bug-triage-mode-co.png)

 > [!TIP]
-> The same buttoms to move up or down within a work item list are available from a **Work Items** page when you choose a work item.
+> The same buttons to move up or down within a work item list are available from a **Work Items** page when you choose a work item.
 See
 ::: moniker-end